-Four of the most critical elements affecting a helmet's protective properties are:
+Five of the most critical elements affecting a helmet's protective properties are:

-- Impact management how well the helmet protects against collisions with other objects. - Helmet positional stability whether the helmet will be in place, on the head, when it's needed. - Retention system strength whether the chinstraps are sufficiently strong to hold the helmet throughout a head impact. - 4.
-Extent of Protection the area of the head protected by the helmet.
+- Impact management how well the helmet protects against collisions with large objects. - Helmet positional stability whether the helmet will be in place, on the head, when it's needed. - Retention system strength whether the chin straps are sufficiently strong to hold the helmet throughout a head impact. - 4.
+Extent of Protection the area of the head protected by the helmet. - 5.
+Flame Resistance whether the helmet will withstand exposure to direct flame.

-This Standard describes simple tests for all four of these items.
+This Standard describes simple tests for all five of these items.
 However, the tests for the second item, helmet stability, of necessity presume that the helmet is well matched to the wearer's head and that it has been carefully adjusted to obtain the best fit possible.
 Unless you take similar care in the selection and fitting of your own helmet, you may not obtain the level of protection that current headgear can provide.